HemasriRavuri/CodSoft/README.md

 Task 2: Landing Page
 As part of my internship, I successfully completed Task 2 on Level 1, which involved designing a landing page.
 This project significantly enhanced my skills in HTML and CSS, allowing me to create a responsive design that adapts seamlessly to various screen sizes and devices.

+Task 3: Calculator Using JavaScript

+As part of internhip, I successfully completed Task 3 on Level 1, which involved designing a Calculator.
+This project focused on Javascript functions and enhanced my knowledge in HTML and CSS.